Top Strong and Leading Brand Names

 Google Logo

 Branding a business often involves carefully choosing the perfect name.
 Sometimes, chance plays a role in this process, as evidenced by Google’s journey to the name.
 Initially, the tech giant settled on “Googol,” a mathematical term meaning one followed by one hundred zeros.
-This appropriate choice emphasized the vast expanse of information the search engine should focus on.
+This was an appropriate choice, as it emphasizes the vast expanse of information the search engine should prioritize.

 But fate has ordered otherwise.
 A spelling error during domain registration changed ” Googol ” into “Google.”
 Instead of correcting this oversight, Larry Page found an unexpected charm in the name.
 He recognized its uniqueness and decided to keep it.
 Its phonetic simplicity, adaptability, and distinctive character made it special.